brozena/brozena-old.github.io/tabla.md

 Today, I have come to understand how intrinsic my love of this music and especially this instrument is to me.
 I desire to practice in the traditional ways as sincerely as I can.
 I desire to see this as both a means and an end.

-While I can imagine beautiful moments will come from this, this comes with many fewer burdens of expectation today -- thank goodness.
+While I can imagine beautiful moments will come from this practice as they have over the last ten years, this dream comes with many fewer burdens of my own expectations today -- thank goodness.